strontic/strontic.github.io/xcyclopedia/library/change.exe-5171C542F9F07AE7D7068ED8FE0FADE0.md

 Changes Remote Desktop Session Host server settings for logons, COM port mappings, and install mode.

 > [!NOTE]
-> In Windows Server 2008 R2, Terminal Services was renamed Remote Desktop Services.
-To find out what's new in the latest version, see [What's New in Remote Desktop Services in Windows Server](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn283323(v=ws.11)).
+> To find out what's new in the latest version, see [What's New in Remote Desktop Services in Windows Server](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn283323(v=ws.11)).

 ### Syntax